Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 The values are slightly different depending on the cooking method and variety of the quinoa.

-White quinoa seems to have a slightly lower glycemic index compared to red quinoa.
+White quinoa has a slightly lower glycemic index than red quinoa.
 White quinoa cooked in boiling water for 15 minutes has a GI of 50, while the GI of boiled red quinoa is 54.

 Refrigerated quinoa reheated in the microwave for 1.5 minutes has a GI of 53±5.

-To find the complete glycemic index list containing over 350 foods, you can go to this page.
+To find the complete glycemic index list containing over 350 foods, go to our Glycemic index chart page.

 Glycemic Load

-In the study above, the average glycemic load of quinoa is presented as 24.
-However, this value is intended as a guide only as it has been calculated for the food group and not the exact food.
+The average glycemic load of quinoa is 24.
+However, this value is intended as a guide only as it has been calculated for the food group, not the exact food.

 We have calculated the glycemic load of one cup of cooked quinoa (185g) to be 18.
-The formula used for the GL calculation: the GI of the food x available carbohydrates per serving (g) / 100.
+The formula used for the GL calculation is the food's GI x available carbohydrates per serving (g) / 100.

 A glycemic load value above 20 is considered high, while values in the range of 11 to 19 are considered medium.